ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 Every JWP algorithm must include a digest method that is used to generate a hash of the base64url serialized protected header.
 The protected header cannot be selectively disclosed and the digest value MUST be included in all proof values.

+In order to minimize linkability, the same protected header SHOULD be static across all JWPs for a given key or issuer.
+All re-used headers MUST have the same base64url serialized value to avoid any non-deterministic JSON serialization, and the JWP algorithm's digest method MUST have a deterministic output for identical inputs.

 ## Payloads

 Payloads are always represented as an ordered array.
 The mapping of which value is in which payload slot is out of scope of this specification.